codeclysm/ctxlog/README.md

 ctxlog
 ======

-Ctxlog is an utility for logrus to store an entry in the context
+Ctxlog is a wrapper around https://logur.dev/ that uses values stored in `context` to enrich log messages.

 Imagine you have a function that needs to log something: